-Student Date of Birth Best Contact Phone # Date Report Completed Exposure Date Exposure Time Name of Course and Faculty Member or Rotat ion, Preceptor and Location at the time of exposure Nature of incident: Check ap propriate box.
-Type of Exposure: [] Blood [] Body Fluid [] Other: Describe details of incident: Describe what task(s) were b eing performed w hen the exposu re occurred: Were you wearing Personal Figoggles, splash guard, etc.)?
+Student Date of Birth Date Report Completed Exposure Date Exposure Time Name of Course and Faculty I Vlember or Rotat ion, Preceptor a and Location at the time of exposure: Nature of incident: Check app Type of Exposure: [] Blood [] Body Fluid [] Chemical [] Airborne [] Other: Describe details of incident: Describe what task(s) were be ing performed w hen the exposu re occurred: Were you wearing Personal P goggles, splash guard, etc.)?
 If yes, please list: time of the incident (gloves, gown, Did the PPE fail?
-Yes No If yes, explain how: To what fluids/particles/cher nicals were you ex kposed?
+Yes No If yes, explain how: To what fluids/particles/chem nicals were you ex rposed?

 What parts of your body became exposed?

 Were there any witnesses to the incident?
-Yes If yes, who (list their name and role at the site of the i
+Yes If yes, who (list their name and role at the site of the

-Please provide the contact information of the witness :
+Please provide the contact information of the witne

 Did you receive medical attention?
 Yes No If yes,

 Where

 When

+By whom

 What protocols were followed, tests ordered?

-Health status of source (if known): Please do NOT incl ude identifiers of the source like name, DOB, et
+Health status of source (if known): Please do NOT in oclude identifiers of the source like name, DOB, etc.

 Student Signature Date

 Faculty / Preceptor Signature Date